Qatar Airways CEO backs BAE, EADS merger; eyes Bombardier jets

-DOHA (Reuters) - Qatar Airways backs the proposed $45 billion merger of EADS EAD.PA and BAE Systems (BAES.L), the Gulf carrier’s chief executive said on Tuesday, arguing a combined entity would make better products.
+DOHA, Oct 2 (Reuters) - Qatar Airways backs the proposed $45 billion merger of EADS and BAE Systems, the Gulf carrier’s chief executive said on Tuesday, arguing a combined entity would make better products.

-Airbus parent EADS and BAE Systems are battling to save their tie-up, which would create a European aerospace and defense giant, amid competing government interests.
+Airbus parent EADS and BAE Systems are battling to save their tie-up, which would create a European aerospace and defence giant, amid competing government interests.

 “It will make them strong,” Akbar Al-Baker said.
 “They’re coming back together because staying apart was not in their best interest.
 They can provide better products and customer service together.”